spack/spack/lib/spack/docs/packaging_guide.rst

 .. note::

-    You can override version detected by Spack with `--version` argument
+    You can override the version detected by Spack using the `--version` argument.

 Spack also searches for *additional* versions located in the same directory of the website.
 Spack prompts you to tell you how many versions it found and asks